-In Hardanger, South-Western Norway, there is a hiking trail called Dronningsstien.
+In Hardanger, by the Hardangerfjord in South-Western Norway, there is a hiking trail called Dronningsstien.
 The trail is famous for being one of HM Queen Sonja´s favorite hiking trails.

 It´s starting point is at Røte in Kinsarvik and ends at Lofthus, making it a total of 16 kilometres long.
 The 6-8 hour long hike is heavy and steep, so it is recommended for more experienced hikers.